SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * Portion of damage inflicted as damage-over-time instead?

 # Minion
+* First Ability: temporary minions
-* A level 1 ability will summon time-limited minions that do not consume minion cap.
-The goal of this ability is to give summoners something to use early on that isn't completely useless at high level.
-These minions will scale with attribute investment, but should fall off in late game.
+  * A minion attack that is available right at unlock to give players something to use early on
-  * The ability should have a moderate mana cost and short cooldown.
+  * Creates time-limited minions that scale with level/attributes
+  * Does not consume minion cap, but the max number of these is limited by cap (1/minion cap and 2/sentry cap)
+    * Example: If you have 3 minion slots and 1 sentry slot then you can have 5 of these
+  * Requires a short channel time (move slowly, but not attack or use items during this)
-  * These minions should start off grounded and become flying at mid level.
+  * Start off grounded and become flying at later level
-  * Might add an immobile cast time to keep it from being too good in later game.
-* An ability can recall minions to your location
-* An ability to command minions to attack target nearest the cursor
+  * Maintaining several of these will consume a considerable amount of mana and require you to spend a lot of time channeling, which puts the player in danger
+    * The goal is for this to be a core ability early on, and act as filler for when you have a safe moment in later game
+* First Ability Alternate (not related to first ability but each class has only 2 ability slots)
-* A toggle ability to convert minion slots into sentry slots at either a 2:1 or 3:1 ratio (use multiple times to select number of slots to convert)
+  * A cycling toggle ability to convert minion slots into sentry slots at either a 2:1 ratio (use multiple times to select number of slots to convert)
+* Second Ability: Command
+  * commands all minions to switch to the target nearest the cursor (some mod minion's AIs might not obey this)
+* Second Ability Alternate: Recall:
+  * teleports all minions back to the player
+  * sentries are teleported to nearest valid location if there is one

 ### Soul Binder
 * Focuses on having a few very strong minions